Democratizing Cloud Cost Data to Empower Product Teams Meta Image

 • Surprise spikes in cloud resource usage aren't discovered until the monthly invoice arrives.

 These challenges are common in organizations where cloud cost data is siloed and only accessible to a small handful of employees.
-At FullStory, we've found significant value in making this data transparently available to the entire product organization.
+At Fullstory, we've found significant value in making this data transparently available to the entire product organization.
 In this post we’ll discuss our rationale for democratizing cloud cost data, how we implemented it, and some of the tangible benefits that we’ve seen thus far.

 Creation of the Costs program